 For each candidate admitted to Ph.D. programme, the DRC will recommend a notional thesis supervisor or mentor on the basis of department need and student's area of interest.
 Further, for each Ph.
 D student, the DRC will in consultation with the notional supervisor of the students, appoint two additional members for a Doctoral Advisory Committee (DAC).
 However, for student in interdisciplinary area, there can be DAC member(s) from other department/campuses based on Topic of Research.
-Student will be monitored by the department of notional supervisor.
+Student will be monitored by notional supervisor of the department.
 DAC may counsel the student throughout his/her programme.